 - Flashlight or lantern: it may be wise to have several flashlights or lanterns on hand, plus extra batteries.

 - Food: three day supply of non-perishable food.
-Try to choose healthy foods, like tuna, peanut butter, granola bars, nuts, dried fruits, canned veggies, individually packaged cereals, etc. You can also store powdered milk.
+Try to choose healthy foods, like tuna, peanut butter, granola bars, nuts, dried fruits, canned veggies, individually packaged cereals, etc. You can also store powdered milk or shelf-safe milk.
 Chips and candy are not going to keep you healthy and satisfied during an emergency!
 Don’t forget a can opener for those canned goods.

 - Extra blankets and clothing: if your heating is electric, your house is going to get cold.
 If you can store a few extra sleeping bags in/near your kit, that’s be great.
 Also store winter hats, gloves, socks, and scarves.